Mathewlenning/basic-laravel-mvc/README.md

 This is a coding assignment I created for a project interview.
 This was my first Laravel app and I have to say I was impressed.
 I honed my programming skills in the insanity that is the Joomla Framework.
-So it was a nice to work with a system that worked with me rather than against me.
+So it was nice to use a framework that worked with me rather than against me.
 Laravel documentation is awesome too.

 ### How to deploy the app ###